HaitaiNg/Education/GoRuck/README.md

 #### Tools for Assembly: Drill; Measuring Tape; Phillips screwdriver

 #### Assembly
-1. Drill four holes in one of the EMT conduit pipes (2 holes in the top, 2 holes below it).
-The holes at the top and bottom must directly  align with each other such that the steel eye bolts can pierce completely thru the EMT conduit and you can install the washer on the opposite end.
-There should be a 34.8inch+ distance (max limit is 3ft (36inches)) between the top 2 holes and the bottom 2 holes.
+1. Drill four holes in one of the EMT conduit pipes (two holes at the top, two holes at the bottom).
+The holes at the top and bottom must directly align with each other so that the steel eye bolts can pass completely through the EMT conduit, allowing you to install the washer on the opposite end.
+The distance between the top two holes and the bottom two holes should be at least 34.8 inches, with a maximum limit of 36 inches (3 feet).

 <img src="Photos/pole2.jpg" width=“376” height="869">